Mesily/DataAnalysis-Learning-Projects/README.md

 ### Project Overview:
 ---
-I analyzed child mortality data from an open-source dataset compiled by Gapminder, covering 16,739 records from 1751 to 2021 across 237 countries.
+I analyzed child mortality data from an open-source dataset compiled by Gapminder, covering 15,073 records from 1751 to 2021 across 192 UN countries.
 Based on historical developments in medicine and public health, I used the IFS function in Excel to categorize the timeline into five distinct eras: Pre-Scientific Medicine Era (1751–1879), Early Medical Science & Public Health Era (1880–1953), Pre-Intervention Era (1954–1979), Global Health Revolution Era (1980–2000), and Advanced Healthcare & Digital Health Era (2001–2021).
 These categorizations were guided by reports from WHO, UNICEF, and the World Bank, which highlight key advancements such as scientific medicine, expanded vaccination programs, immunization initiatives, the Millennium Development Goals (MDGs), and digital health technologies.
 Using Pivot Tables and Charts in Microsoft Excel, I observed a steady decline in child mortality rates as healthcare systems evolved over time.
 Additionally, I identified war-ridden countries based on external research using Google search results on nations with ongoing or historical conflicts.
 I then applied the IFS function in Excel to tag each country as either "war-ridden" or "not war-ridden."
 Further analysis of selected war-ridden countries—such as Sudan, Somalia, Syria, Myanmar, and Afghanistan—showed that despite prolonged conflicts, under-five mortality rates generally declined.
 This underscores the crucial role of medical advancements and global health interventions in improving child survival rates, even in crisis settings.
 In conclusion, the steady reduction in under-five mortality is largely attributed to advancements in scientific medicine, public health policies, and digital health solutions.
 With the integration of artificial intelligence and modern technology, global healthcare continues to improve, emphasizing the importance of data-driven policies and sustained health interventions.